I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 Between August and November 1888, five women (possibly six) were murdered in the Whitechapel neighbourhood of London’s east end.
 All the women were prostitutes and all, except one, were horribly mutilated posthumously.

-Killers of this type never stop of their volition.
+Killers of this type never stop of their own volition.
 So Jack either died or was arrested for some other crime and imprisoned without the police knowing who they had captured.
-A third possibility, is that he simply moved to a different city and carried on his grim mission there.
-This was long before criminal databases were established so police in Manchester or Berlin would not know they had Jack the Ripper in their midst.
+A third possibility is that he simply moved to a different city and carried on his grim mission there.
+This was long before criminal databases were established, so police in Manchester or Berlin would not know they had Jack the Ripper in their midst.

 Once every year, Ripperologists gather for a conference somewhere in Britain.
 (A similar event is held in the United States).
 There are lectures, tours, and, of course, merchandise.

 After 130 years, it’s hard to imagine there’s anything new to say, but it’s a great occasion for Ripperologists to meet and argue about their favourite suspect.
 So, in order to avoid being boringly repetitive, true crime cases from around the world are dragged into the meeting.

 Today’s Ripperologists are all amateur sleuths, the professionals of London’s police force having long since given up investigating the perpetrator.

 Of course, the purpose of Ripper Conferences is to make money for the organizers and for those selling merchandise; just as authors hope to profit from sales of their books and producers from their movies.

 Several others are cashing in on the Ripper trade by running tours of the locations of his crimes.

 Read More From Owlcation

 Ripper-Vision claims to have been voted the Number 1 tour of its kind and says “We use hand held projectors, bringing the gruesome story of Jack the Ripper to life in a way never before seen.” £12.50 ($16.50) per person.